conanite/reservation/README.md

 ## Usage

+First of all migrate your schema so you have the necessary tables -

+    rails g reservation:migration

 Objects associated with an event are called "subjects"; each event has many subjects, via an association model called Reservation::Reservation.
 The simplest way to create a bunch of events is to use Event#create_weekly.
 This will create a set of events, with the given subjects, within the given constraints, repeating weekly.